Water Filter Vs Purifier: Which One Guarantees Safer Drinking Water?

 • Chlorine and chemicals: Activated carbon filters are highly effective in removing chlorine, volatile organic compounds (VOCs), and other chemicals that may affect the taste and odor of the water.

-• Heavy metals: Certain water filters, like those with activated carbon and ion exchange resins, can effectively remove heavy metals such as lead, mercury, arsenic, and cadmium.
+• Heavy metals: Certain water filters, like those with activated carbon and ion exchange resins, can effectively lead, mercury, arsenic, and cadmium should be taken out.

 • Bacteria and viruses: Water filters that utilize reverse osmosis or UV sterilization can effectively remove bacteria, viruses, and other microorganisms present in the water.